William Cranch: Federal judicial service

-President John Adams nominated his nephew on February 28, 1801, to the United States Circuit Court of the District of Columbia.
+President John Adams nominated Cranch on February 28, 1801, to the United States Circuit Court of the District of Columbia.
 The Judiciary Act of 1801 authorized the new seat, the United States Senate affirmed the appointment on March 3, 1801 (President Adams' last day in office), and Cranch received his commission the same day.
 His service technically ended on February 24, 1806, when he was elevated to chief judge of the same court, as described below.

 Notwithstanding his disagreement with other of President Adams' "midnight judges" which had led to the Judiciary Act of 1802 and the famous Marbury v.
 Madison Supreme Court decision, President Thomas Jefferson on February 21, 1806, nominated Cranch as the chief judge of the United States Circuit Court of the District of Columbia, when Chief Judge William Kilty resigned to become Chancellor of Maryland.
 The Senate confirmed the promotion on February 24, 1806, and Cranch received his commission the same day.

 Cranch's Federalist Party died out in the mid-1820s; he was last holder of a United States government office who had been a Federalist.